mgherghi/Warez/Extensions & Scripts.md

 - [XZ Pixiv Batch Downloader](https://anonym.to/?https://greasyfork.org/scripts/24252) - Batch download original works of artists such as artists, bookmarks, leaderboards, search pages, etc.; view popular works; create folders; convert moving images...
 - [1337x - Torrent page improvements](https://anonym.to/?https://greasyfork.org/en/scripts/33379-1337x-torrent-page-improvements) - Makes titles longer on the torrent page and optionally enables the detail box when available.
 - [1337X - Subtitle download links to TV and Movie torrents](https://greasyfork.org/en/scripts/29467-1337x-subtitle-download-links-to-tv-and-movie-torrents) - Adds download links for subtitles to every TV and movie torrent on 1337x (addic7ed & subscene).
-- [Youtube to invidious](https://anonym.to/?https://greasyfork.org/en/scripts/375264-youtube-to-invidious) - Convert YouTube links to invidious ones to protect your privacy.
+- [YouTube to invidious](https://anonym.to/?https://greasyfork.org/en/scripts/375264-YouTube-to-invidious) - Convert YouTube links to invidious ones to protect your privacy.
+- [Yes i'm here, YouTube !](https://anonym.to/?https://greasyfork.org/en/scripts/401348-yes-i-m-here-YouTube/code) - This script disable the auto pausing of YouTube videos if you don't interact with the screen for a certain amount of time.
+So, this disable the functionality "Video paused.
+Continue watching?" on YouTube.

 **[`^        back to top        ^`](#)**

 ## YouTube Downloader Scripts
-- [Local YouTube Downloader](https://anonym.to/?https://greasyfork.org/en/scripts/369400-local-youtube-downloader) - Download YouTube Videos without youtube-dl or external websites/tools.
+- [Local YouTube Downloader](https://anonym.to/?https://greasyfork.org/en/scripts/369400-local-YouTube-downloader) - Download YouTube Videos without YouTube-dl or external websites/tools.

 **[`^        back to top        ^`](#)**